rticommunity/connext-config/examples/autoconf-hello/README.md

 This version uses the same source files (Hello.c, Hello.h, ...) but uses the autotools (autoconf, automake) to generate a Makefile for the target architecture selectable during the `./configure` phase.

-The configure script make use of the `rtipkg-config` tool to determine the correct build flags.
+The configure script make use of the `connext-config` tool to determine the correct build flags.

 To generate the `configure` script, you need to have autoconf and automake installed in your system, then run: